IjzerenHein/autolayout.js/README.md

 When sub-views overlap it can be useful to specify the z-ordering for the sub-views:

     Z:|[child1][child2]  // child2 is placed in front of child1
+    Z:|[background]-10-[child1..2]  // child1 and child2 are placed 10 units in-front of background

 By default, all sub-views have a z-index of `0`.
 When placed in front of each other, the z-index will be `1` higher than the sub-view it was placed in front of.
 The z-index of the sub-view can